 If your research has been assessed and approved by an METC, the BMS Ethics Committee will take over this decision.
 This way, we strive to avoid double ethical assessment.
-However, you should always notify the BMS Ethics Committee that you plan to submit your project to an METC.
-Moreover, you should send a copy of the METC judgment to the BMS Committee when the METC procedure is completed.
-Both the notification in advance of submitting and the documents showing the result of the METC assessment should be send to the secretariat (Jasmine Verenjans - De Weerd), please use the following notification form.
+However, you should always notify the BMS Ethics Committee that you plan to submit your research project to an METC.
+You need to provide us a copy of your METC-submission and the METC’s formal reaction.
+Both documents concerning the METC assessment should be send to the secretariat (Jasmine Verenjans - De Weerd), please use the following notification form.